 We call upon medical and nursing schools in Canada to require all students to take a course dealing with Aboriginal health issues, including the history and legacy of residential schools, the United Nations Declaration on the Rights of Indigenous Peoples, Treaties and Aboriginal rights, and Indigenous teachings and practices.
 This will require skills-based training in intercultural competency, conflict resolution, human rights, and anti-racism.

-Reversing the devastating rates of unintentional deaths and injuries requires culturally appropriate Injury Prevention programs collaboratively developed with parents, healthcare providers, Elders and community leaders.
+Reversing the devastating rates of unintentional deaths and injuries requires culturally appropriate Injury Prevention programs collaboratively developed with parents, healthcare providers, Elders and the community.

 Preventing unintentional injuries in Indigenous children and youth in Canada